 Built exclusively for HMRC from day one.
 Section 104 is the only cost basis method.
 Same-day and bed & breakfast rules are applied in the correct priority order.
 No FIFO defaults.
 No multi-jurisdiction compromises.

-ChainTax Ltd is registered in Northern Ireland (NI739302).
-It was built by a UK crypto investor who needed accurate tax reports for their own DeFi activity across multiple chains and protocols — and couldn't find a tool that got it right.
+ChainTax Ltdis registered in Northern Ireland (NI739302).
+I'm a UK crypto investor — I built ChainTax because I needed accurate tax reports for my own DeFi activity across multiple chains and protocols, and couldn't find a tool that got it right.

 The numbers behind the engine.